 Do you have kneecap pain?

-If you are aged 18–40 and have pain at the front of your knee that is made worse walking on stairs or hills, you might be eligible for a study of two treatments that have been shown to be beneficial.
-You will receive either hip exercises or foot orthoses at a physiotherapy clinic, and be measured on your outcome over three months.
+People aged 18–40 with pain at the front of the knee that is made worse walking on stairs or hills are needed for a study of two treatments that have been shown to be beneficial.
+Eligible participants will receive either hip exercises or foot orthoses at a physiotherapy clinic, and be measured on their outcomes over three months.
 Details: Email firstname.lastname@example.org (3365 4587).

 Do you have acute low back pain?

-People aged 18–50 who have experienced low back pain in the past week are needed to participate on a 12-month study.
-All volunteers will be required to attend four sessions at the St Lucia campus, and will be reimbursed for their participation.
-Details: Email email@example.com.
+People aged 18–50 who have experienced low back pain in the past week are needed to participate in a 12 month study.
+Volunteers will be required to attend four sessions at the St Lucia campus, and will be reimbursed for their participation.
+Details: Click here or email email@example.com.

 ^ Back to top